GeoNode/geonode/docs/install/project/index.rst

 Make an instance out of the ``Django Template``

-.. note:: We will call our istance ``my_geonode``.
+.. note:: We will call our instance ``my_geonode``.
 You can change the name at your convenience.

 .. code-block:: shell